-IBM SPSS Statistics (formerly SPSS Statistics) is software for managing data and calculating a wide variety of statistics.
+IBM SPSS Statistics is software for managing data and calculating a wide variety of statistics.
 This document is intended for students taking classes that use SPSS Statistics or anyone else who is totally new to the SPSS software.
 Those who plan on doing more involved research projects using SPSS should follow up this brief intro with more in-depth training.

 Part two discusses common statistics, regression, and graphs.

-To run SPSS, log in and click Start, Programs, IBM SPSS Statistics, and then IBM SPSS Statistics 19.
+To run SPSS, log in and click Start - Programs - IBM SPSS Statistics - IBM SPSS Statistics 23.

 When SPSS is first started you are presented with a dialog box asking you to open a file.
 Pick a recently opened file or pick "Open another file" from the list on the left.